digiscot/digiscot-website/pages/onedigital/home.md

 <h3>Participants</h3>

 <p>Are you and your organisation interested in taking part in our programme?
-If you're in need of more information please take a look at our <strong><a href="/onedigital/participants">Participant</a></strong> page.</p>
+If you're in need of more information please get in touch at [onedigital@scvo.org.uk](mailto:onedigital@scvo.org.uk).</p>
 </div>
 </div>